-When frightening current events occur, such as yesterday’s horrific mass shooting in Las Vegas, children need guidance and support as they try to process what they’re hearing and seeing around them and on the news.
+When frightening events occur, children need guidance and support as they try to process what they’re hearing and seeing around them and on the news.
 For parents who feel unequipped to manage their child’s concerns or questions during scary times like this, the following tips may help you feel more confident addressing these types of difficult topics:

 - Recognize your own feelings about the situation.

 First, identify and separate your feelings from your child’s.
 Children can pick up on their parents’ mood, so try to keep yourself calm.

 - Gauge your child’s knowledge of the event.

 Before delving into a lengthy explanation, first ask your child what he or she knows about the current event.
 Use open-ended questions, such as “What have you heard about what is going on in the news?”, “What questions do you have?”, and “What worries you?”
 When responding to a child’s questions, only answer what they have specifically asked.
 There is no need to elaborate.